 Better Omnichannel Integration

 Do your shoppers browse online but buy in-store?
 Computer vision connects the dots.
 If someone spends time at your in-store makeup counter, send them a digital coupon for that brand later.
 Or use heatmap data to replicate your best physical layouts on your website.
 With generative AI in eCommerce, you can create personalized recommendations automatically.
-It’s like giving your customers a seamless experience, whether they’re holding a phone or a shopping cart.
+Computer vision also enhances online shopping by enabling personalized recommendations, virtual try-on, and efficient checkout systems, creating a more engaging and tailored online shopping environment.
+It’s like giving your customers a seamless shopping experience, whether they’re holding a phone or a shopping cart.

 Computer Vision Use Cases in Retail